LeonardoRafaelDev/RelogioDigital/README.md

 ### One of my first projects that used Javascript

-### The project is a Digital Clock that pulls the Current Time from the local machine and keeps updating every second, when hovering over it, it's time to code
+### The project is a Digital Clock that pulls the Current Time from the local machine and keeps updating every second, when hovering over it, it's time to code.💜
-.💜

 <h1 align="center">
  <img alt="readme" src="https://media.giphy.com/media/iKue6mQNAnio0GLRTy/giphy.gif">